 ***We award scholarships yearly to deserving area college students in the communications field.
-In 2008, twelve persons annually receive organization grants.
+In 2015, twenty persons received organization scholarship grants.

 ***We conduct educational and charitable activities.
 Symposiums for communications students are manned by working professionals and held at local broadcast stations.
 Our college career nights are similar to our symposiums except they are held on local university campuses.

 ***We recognize persons who have made significant contributions to the field of broadcasting and communications in the Delaware Valley.
 Broadcasters are recognized in both our PERSON OF THE YEAR program and in our HALL OF FAME.
-This evening funds our scholarships program for communications students from regional universities and colleges.
+This evening funds our educational activities including but not limited to scholarships for communications students from regional universities and colleges.